 Herb Character identification: the lime weight fruit was semispherical, spherical or ovoid, with a diameter of 0.5~2.5 cm.
 The outer surface is dark green or dark brown-green, with granular protuberances and wrinkles.
 There were distinct stylopodium impressions on the top, disk residues, or fruiting pedicle scars on the base.
 The cut surface is smooth and slightly convex, gray-white, 3~7 mm thick, with 1-2 row sag oil spots scattered around the edges, 7~12 flaps of flesh capsule, and a tan bursa in the center, showing a wheel-pattern.
 Qualitative hard.
 Smells fresh and aromatic, taste bitter, and slightly sour.

-Trait identification: the fruit is semispherical, spherical or ovoid, 0.5~2.5 cm in diameter.
+Characters of herbs: the fruit is semispherical, spherical or ovoid, 0.5~2.5 cm in diameter.
 The outer surface is black-green or dark-brow-green, with granular processes and wrinkles.
 There are distinct stigma basal marks at the top, disk residue, or fruiting stalk exfoliation marks at the base.
 The cut surface is smooth and slightly raised, grayish-white, 3~7 mm thick, with 1-2 lines of concave oil points scattered at the edge, 7~12 petals of the pulp capsule, with a tan capsule in the center, which is like wheel grain.
 Qualitative hard.
 It is fresh, bitter, and slightly sour.

-(3).Poncirus trifoliata.: The Poncirus trifoliata., is a plant of the Rutaceae family and Citrus L. genus, it is commonly known as "Poncirus trifoliata (L.) Raf", "Zhi Ke", "Gou Ju, Chou Ju".
+(3).Poncirus trifoliata.: Botanical description: The Poncirus trifoliata., is a plant of the Rutaceae family and Citrus L. genus, it is commonly known as "Poncirus trifoliata (L.) Raf", "Zhi Ke", "Gou Ju, Chou Ju".
 Deciduous shrubs or small trees.
 Stems are glabrous; Branches are numerous, and the branchlets are flattened.
 Stem branches with large axillary thorns, 1~5 cm long, with a flattened base.
 Leaves are alternate, three compound leaves; Petiole length is 1~3 cm, width 2~5 mm; Terminal lobule is obovate or elliptic, 1.5~6 cm long, 0.7~3 cm wide, apex slightly concave or rounded, base cuneate, margin not clearly serrate.
 Lateral lobules are small, elliptic-ovate, base slightly oblique, pubescent on main veins, with translucent oil gland dots when young.

 Flowers are white, with short stalks, solitary or in pairs biennial branches axils, often flowering before leaves grow out, aromatic; 5 sepals, ovate-triangular, 5~6 mm long; 5 petals, obovate-spatulate, 1.5~3 cm long and 0.5~1.5 cm wide; 8~20 stamens or more, of varying length; 1 pistil, ovary subglobose, densely pubescent, 6-8 locules, each with several ovules, style is stout short, stigma capitate.